duckytran2k6/CLI_QuackyENC/SECURITY.md

 - Please include as much detail as possible about the current issue (i.e. command used, file involved, error logs, etc.).
 I'll acknowledge and fix them as soon as possible.
 Thank you!

-- Current tool version: Release v1.0.0
+- Current tool version: v1.1.0